Masskadivar/BH-PCMLAI_Module11/README.md

 In this application, you will explore a dataset from kaggle.
 The original dataset contained information on 3 million used cars.
 The provided dataset contains information on 426K cars to ensure speed of processing.
 Your goal is to understand what factors make a car more or less expensive.
 As a result of your analysis, you should provide clear recommendations to your client -- a used car dealership -- as to what consumers value in a used car.

 All steps for data preparation:
-Load data
+1. Load data
+2. Shape, size, data info, columns
+3. Duplicated values
-shape, size, data info, columns duplicated values drop unwanted rows and columns
+4. Drop unwanted rows and columns
-Missing values
+5. Missing values

 Findings
 1. 'Year' seem to be highest factor which is correlated to the 'price'